Total Control Training Intermediate Riding Clinic (TCT IRC)

 Helmet-DOT-compliant helmet (Full-face or 3/4 preferred).
 Personal helmets are subject to inspection for DOT-compliance and to make sure that they are in good working condition.

-Eye protection-Face shield, googles or some form of sun-/eyeglasses.
+Eye protection-Face shield, goggles or some form of sun-/eyeglasses.
 They may be tinted or clear.
 Ordinary prescription glasses may be worn.

 Gloves-Must be full finger and cannot be open on the back of the hand.
 They must be street-motorcycle specific and/or durable leather.
 Mechanics gloves, batting gloves, etc. are NOT acceptable.